 Hood also served as chairman of the board at the John Locke Foundation from 2015-2021.
 Hood helped found Locke in 1989 and served as its president from 1995 to 2014.

 Since 1986, Hood has written a syndicated column on politics and public policy for North Carolina newspapers.
 It currently appears regularly in the Winston-Salem Journal, Greensboro News & Record, Asheville Citizen-Times, Wilmington Star-News, and newspapers in 50 other communities.
 Hood is a frequent commentator for radio and television stations and teaches at Duke University’s Sanford School of Public Policy.

-Hood is the author of six books.
-The most recent one is Our Best Foot Forward: An Investment Plan for North Carolina’s Economic Recovery, published by JLF in 2012.
-Hood’s other books include Selling the Dream (2005), Investor Politics (2001), The Heroic Enterprise: Business and the Common Good (1996), and two volumes of family history.
-He is currently writing the biography of former North Carolina Gov. James G. Martin.
+Hood is the author of eight books, the latest of which is a Revolutionary War-themed historical-fantasy novel entitled Mountain Folk (2021).
+Hood’s other books include Catalyst: Jim Martin and the Rise of North Carolina Republicans (2015), Our Best Foot Forward: An Investment Plan for North Carolina’s Economic Recovery (2012), Selling the Dream: Why Advertising is Good Business (2005), Investor Politics (2001), The Heroic Enterprise: Business and the Common Good (1996), and two volumes of family history.

 A former Bradley Fellow at the Heritage Foundation, Hood writes and comments frequently for national media outlets.
 His articles have appeared in magazines such as Readers’ Digest, National Review, The New Republic, Military History, and Reason as well as newspapers such as The Wall Street Journal and USA Today.